sobjornstad/esc/docs/hacking-esc/debugging.rst

 .. autoclass:: esc.oops.ProgrammingError

 The traceback will usually contain enough information to identify the problem.
-If you have difficulty with the function itself (rather than interacting with the esc framework), you may wish to pull the function out into a test script or use the ``logging`` standard library module,
+If you have difficulty with the operation function itself (rather than interacting with the esc framework), you may wish to pull the function out into a test script or use the ``logging`` standard library module,